lanl/FEHM/README.md

 Tracked files can be:
 * Unmodified (you haven’t made any changes to it, relative to the last commit)
 * Modified (you have edited the file since the last commit)
-* Staged (the file has been committed and is ready to be pushed)
+* Staged (the file has been added and is ready to be committed and then pushed)

-You can make an untracked file become tracked by using git add on it.
+You can make an untracked file become tracked by using `git add` on it.

-4. After verifying (with git status) that all the files you want to be pushed are properly staged, commit them using
+4. After verifying (with `git status`) that all the files you want to be pushed are properly staged, commit them using

 ```
-git commit -m “My first Git commit!”
+git commit -m "My first Git commit!"
 ```

 Then, push the files onto the GitHub repo with